Sagura091/workflow-builder/frontend/README.md

 This is a React TypeScript implementation of the Workflow Builder, designed to connect with the backend API for dynamic node generation and workflow execution.

+## Demo

+A live demo of the Workflow Builder is available at [https://Sagura091.github.io/workflow-builder](https://Sagura091.github.io/workflow-builder).
+This demo runs entirely in your browser without requiring a backend server.

 ## Features

 - Drag and drop interface for building workflows